Parents who have spent the last few years shelling out money for their kids’ schooling can finally sigh relief now that they’re done with college.

 50.6% of respondents said they rely on family support to meet their financial needs, while 17.4% reported borrowing money from other sources.
 Even among those who are employed, 48.9% still receive financial assistance from relatives.

-The majority of the participants, 98%, hoped to achieve financial independence within ten years.
-A tiny number said they were unlikely to ever be independent financially.
-This percentage had increased from 0.6% two years earlier which makes the researchers believe that college grads are growing more pessimistic about their ability to support themselves over time.
+Most participants, 98%, hoped to achieve financial independence within ten years.
+A tiny number said they were unlikely ever to be independent financially.
+This percentage had increased from 0.6% two years earlier, making the researchers believe that college graduates are growing more pessimistic about their ability to support themselves over time.

 The study authors found that these results show a change in what it means to be an “adult.”
 They suggest that feeling like a grown-up is possible even when someone is financially dependent on their parents.